owncloud/ocis/services/userlog/README.md

 The language code pattern is composed of `language[_territory]` where  `language` is the base language and `_territory` is optional and defines a country.

-For example, for the language `de_DE`, one needs to place the corresponding translation files to `{USERLOG_TRANSLATION_PATH}/de_DE/LC_MESSAGES/userlog.po`.
+For example, for the language `de`, one needs to place the corresponding translation files to `{USERLOG_TRANSLATION_PATH}/de_DE/LC_MESSAGES/userlog.po`.

+Important: For the time being, the embedded ownCloud Web frontent only supports the main language-code but does not handle any territory.
+When strings are available in the language-code `language_territory`, the web frontend does not see it as it only requests `language`.
+As impact, any translations made must exist in the requested `language` to avoid a fallback to the default.

 ### Translation Rules

 *   If a requested language code is not available, the service tries to fall back to the base language if available.
-For example, if `de_DE` is not available, the service tries to fall back to translations in the `de` folder.
+For example, if the requested language-code `de_DE` is not available, the service tries to fall back to translations in the `de` folder.
 *   If the base language `de` is also not available, the service falls back to the system's default English (`en`), which is the source of the texts provided by the code.